 MacMurray is a National Collegiate Athletic Association (NCAA) Division III member institution which competes in the St. Louis Intercollegiate Athletic Conference (SLIAC) in all sports other than football, which competes in the Upper Midwest Athletic Conference (UMAC).
-The Highlander men compete in football, soccer, golf, basketball, and baseball, and the Highlander women compete in volleyball, soccer, golf, basketball, and softball.
+The Highlander men compete in football, soccer, golf, basketball, baseball, wrestling, and cross country; and the Highlander women compete in volleyball, soccer, golf, basketball, softball, wrestling, and cross country.

 Commitment to Compliance

 The MacMurray Department of Athletics is committed to upholding the integrity and intent of the NCAA Division III, SLIAC, UMAC and the Institution.
 To promote this commitment, MacMurray College has established a Compliance Office and Program to enhance training, education, policies, and procedures to insure compliance with NCAA Division III, SLIAC, UMAC and institutional rules and regulations.

 Another task of the compliance office is to provide a prompt response when a rule or regulation violation occurs.
 It is the MacMurray College position that all violations will be reported regardless of their severity.